unable to wear any kind of clothes of any material due to sensitive skin

 Then you can begin to notice a pattern.
 For example, do your skin rashes happen more with newer clothes?
 Or clothes of a particular fabric or color?
 Or clothes washed with a particular soap?
 Pay attention to all the details so that you can find out what your body is reacting to.

 Silk is often well tolerated by people who are sensitive to other fabrics.
+It is natural but very expensive.

-Some people deal with a clothing allergy by using more natural fabrics and washing their clothes in a hypoallergenic laundry detergent or laundry soap.
+Some people deal with a clothing allergy by using less irritating fabrics and washing their clothes in a hypoallergenic laundry detergent or laundry soap.

 Then they soak the clothes for a few hours or overnight overnight with a few drops of lemon or white vinegar.
 Then the clothes are washed again without soap.
 You may want to try this first, in case you are reacting to the soaps used to launder the clothes.

 Please let us know what you learn Mohamed, and I will continue to add to this page as I learn more about this subject.
 You can leave a comment on this page.
 Does anyone else reading this have experience with clothing allergy or clothing dermatitis?